Co-author: Michelle Norton

 Making the most of your hard-earned money means staying ahead of the game.
-It’s time to do a little match fixing of your own.

 What do I do first when negotiating a home loan deal?

 Sometimes, you’ll discover you’re paying more than other (new) customers are being offered at your own financial institution.
 Sometimes you’ll discover that your home loan rate is competitive.
-And sometimes you’ll discover there’s a range of institutions offering much better home loan deals.
+And, sometimes, you’ll discover there’s a range of institutions offering much better home loan deals.

-You don’t have to switch loans: You can keep your lender but ask for better home loan deal
+You can keep your lender but ask for better home loan deal